Soldier guilty of attempting to have sex with girl, 13

 “The government’s opening started with some pretty salacious terms,” said Razzano.
 “What they needed to do was scare you and make you mad.
 And they attempted to do that by reading those text messages that you could’ve read for yourself.
 The sex talk, while bad, is not enough to convict of this crime.”

-Razzano contends that defendant was going to leave before agents stopped him.
+Razzano contends the defendant was going to leave before agents stopped him.

 “When (the FBI agent) makes that go call, he takes something away from Chris.
 His right to redeem himself.
 His moral compass is telling him to leave, don’t get out of that car.
 But the government takes that away from him," the attorney argued.